marcolax22/digital_methods/documentation/closed-codebook_immersion-journal.md

 ### 1. Global warming is not happening
 - **Description**: This is a claim that global warming is not happening.

+- **Definition**: Comments with a claim that clearly states that there is no global warming.
+The claim denies a rise in the Earth's temperature.
+The claim may instead refer to global cooling and thus makes it clear that there is no global warming.

 - **When to use:** Use when there is a reference that the average temperature on earth is not increasing.
 Or if the comment is reffering to the opposite of global warming, such as cooling.

 - **When not to use:**  Do not use if the comment is referring that global warming is happening in natural cycles.